kellyrudder/cpsc490/README.md

-# cpsc490
+# Testing Zero Shot Merlot Reserve Experiments
-This code is an meant to be supplementary to Merlot Reserve and developed for the CPSC490 senior project
+This code is supplementary to the Merlot Reserve repository.
+These tests run variations of our own zero shot experiments.